hansreier/techreier/eDrops/src/main/resources/static/markdown/markdown.md

 ### Security

 Markdown does not prevent HTML injection, since it is possible to add plan HTML to markdown.
-To avoid security problems a sanitizer should be used to remove dangerous HTML.
-A problem with this is that it also limits the use of som useful HTML tags included in the markdown.
-It is possible to configure a sanitizer, but it can be tricky.
+To avoid security problems a sanitizer is used to remove dangerous HTML.
+A problem with this is that it also remove som useful HTML tags that can be included in the markdown.
+The Owasp sanitizer is configurable, so I have allowed some html tags and attributes that was denied in the default setup.
+The right adjustment of numbers used in the table example below, is removed by the sanitizer, if I do not allow p tag and align attribute when configuring the sanitizer.
-The right adjustment of numbers used in the table example below, is e.g. removed by the sanitizer I use, if I turn on sanitizing.
+The title attribute of img is also removed, if I do not tell the sanitizer to keep it.

 ### Examples